 Mitch Daniels (14:59):

-Writing about in a way the essence of our system.
-You write that majorities should rule, but minorities must be protected.
-Is it facile to suggest, you just talked about the mainstream feeling that it can't express itself, can't be open about its views and values in a way at the moment.
-Is it tyrannies?
-Is it minorities who are terrorizing and majorities who need to be protected or let me just ask you who's unprotected these days?
+Writing about, in a way, the essence of our system, you write that majorities should rule, but minorities must be protected.
+Is it facile to suggest, you just talked about the mainstream feeling that it can't express itself, can't be open about its views and values, at the moment, is it minorities who are tyrannizing and majorities who need to be protected?
+Or let me just ask you, who's unprotected these days?

 Yuval Levin (15:37):

-Should.
-Well, let's hope it's resilient even in recent days as we're taping this one important spokesperson for one side has said if his party achieves even and narrowest the majorities, they'll do some very, very major things that do change our institutions and dismantle some of those frustrating impediments that [James ] Madison and others put in the way of majorities.
+Well, let's hope it's resilient.
+Even in recent days as we're taping this, one important spokesperson for one side has said if his party achieves even the narrowest of majorities, they'll do some very, very major things that will change our institutions and dismantle some of those frustrating impediments that Madison and others put in the way of majorities.

 Yuval Levin (17:51):

-Absolutely, and look, I think we've seen in recent years that Democrats have become dissatisfied with a lot of the constraints on majority power, and you've seen open critiques of the freedom of speech, the freedom of religion increasingly an attack on the legitimacy of the courts.
-All the while there are also threats to the constitutional order that come from the right.
-And I think we have to be concerned about both of these kinds of dangers and see that a system that frustrates narrow majorities is at risk in 21st century America because narrow majorities are the only majorities we have, and right now everybody's frustrated, but we have to see that ultimately that's a good thing that creates an incentive to broaden majorities and build coalitions, and that's how we should react to our frustration.
+At the same time, there are also threats to the constitutional order that come from the right.
+We need to be concerned about both of these dangers and recognize that a system designed to frustrate narrow majorities is under strain in twenty-first-century America—because narrow majorities are the only majorities we tend to have.
+Right now, everyone is frustrated, but ultimately that’s a good thing.
+It creates an incentive to broaden majorities and build coalitions, and that’s how we should respond to our frustration.

-One more definitional question then we'll get to your very interesting suggestions and prescriptions, but you I think talk very persuasively about the need to think clearly about unity and you distinguished unity of thought and opinion from unity of action.
+One more definitional question, then we'll get to your very interesting suggestions and prescriptions.
+You talk very persuasively about the need to think clearly about unity, and you distinguish unity of thought and opinion from unity of action.
 Why don't you explain what you're getting at there?

 Yuval Levin (19:08):

-And it's more important that we agree about the answer than that it has the particular technocratic character of one side or another.
-And that's frustrating too.
-It's frustrating to all kinds of policy wonks who say, well, actually I'm right about this.
-We just need to do this.
-But ultimately the system says it's more important that we agree about what we do and that it endures because nobody has a perfect answer.
-And it's better to have an imperfect answer than none at all.
-And that insight, the sense that we can be unified around what we should do together even when we're not unified around how to think about broad questions of principle and practice is I think essential to understanding the strength of the American system and to seeing what it would mean to be a more united society.
-It wouldn't mean that we don't disagree with each other.
-It would mean that we disagree about how to act, that we negotiate from that disagreement and that we arrive at an agreed upon way forward.
+That insight, the sense that we can be unified around what we should do together, even when we're not unified around how to think about broad questions of principle and practice, is essential to understanding the strength of the American system and to seeing what it would mean to be a more united society.
+It wouldn't mean that we don't disagree with each other, it would mean that we disagree about how to act, that we negotiate from that disagreement, and that we arrive at an agreed-upon way forward.
 That's what our politics can do for us when it works.

 Mitch Daniels (21:56):